hashxim/hconMD/Work_MD/Panic Attacks.md

 A panic attack usually peaks within 10 minutes.
 Then, the prefrontal cortex takes over the amygdala and stimulates **parasympathetic nervous system**.
 This releases hormone called **acetylcholine** that decreases the heart rate and winds down panic attack.

 ## Reason
 We don't know for sure why this happens.
-But
+But sometimes cues in the environment that reminds us of traumatic past experience can trigger panic attack.

+Panic attack can be part of anxiety disorder like PTSD, social anxiety disorder, OCD and generalized anxiety disorder.

 [Note#Footer|Footer]